Ampersand-ASL/.github/profile/README.md

 of ASL or an attempt to create a parallel network.

 This project was originated in October of 2025 by [Bruce MacKinnon (KC1FSZ)](https://www.qrz.com/db/KC1FSZ) of the [Wellesley Amateur Radio Society](https://ema.arrl.org/wellesley-amateur-radio-society/) in Wellesley, MA.
 Please reach out using the e-mail address in QRZ.
-You can also try me on AllStar node 672730, as long as I'm not in the middle of a compile.
+You can try me on AllStar node 672730, as long as I'm not in the middle of a compile.
+[I'm also on LinkedIn](https://www.linkedin.com/in/bruce-mackinnon-7256314/).

 This follows a very [similar project for EchoLink](https://github.com/brucemack/microlink).